 Supporting Educators of Twice Exceptional Learners

 This workshop explores learners who are intellectually gifted with special needs such as ADHD, Learning Disabilities, Emotional Disturbance, Asperger Syndrome etc. Their giftedness can mask their special needs or their special needs may hide their giftedness.
 This workshop raises school supervisors’ awareness of these students and how to adapt instructional programs to accommodate them, as well as how to evaluate instructional strategies consistent with student learning styles and administrative arrangements that facilitate appropriate grouping of students.
-The workshop will also discuss the latest resources and video clips which supervisors can utilize as feedback resources as well as for professional development.
-Participants reflect on how to improve the present co-teaching models that are practiced in their schools.

 Supporting Supervisors Who Observe Teachers of ELLs including Students with Diverse Needs